abstractalgo/react-browser-extension/README.md

 starter repo for building browser extensions for any of the popular browsers, with a focus on Typescript and React

-- :atom_symbol: content scripts, popup and options page as three separate, modern React apps (v18.x)
+- :atom_symbol: content scripts, popup and options page as three separate React (v18.x+) apps
-- 𝙏𝙎 Typescript (4.5+) support for all pages and background scripts (i.e. service workers)
+- 𝙏𝙎 Typescript (4.5+) support for all apps and other scripts
-- 💬 a common, TS-friendly communication channel and storage for all these apps and scripts
+- 💬 a common communication channel and storage for all these apps and scripts
 - 🧩 works with Manifest V3 (i.e. works with all Chromium-based browsers and soon Firefox)

-### features
+### todo

 - **browsers**
   - [x] chromium (v3 manifest)